ibm-cloud-docs/Registry/registry_faq_va.md

 {: faq}

 Security notices for Vulnerability Advisor are loaded from the vendors' operating system sites approximately every 12 hours.

+## How do I get notified about the security status of an image changes?
+{: #faq_va_security_status}
+{: faq}

+You can see the security status of your images within the Vulnerability Advisor dashboard.
+You cannot set up notifications.

 ## Which version of a package is installed in my image?
 {: #faq_va_package_version}